mehranmushtaq/Machine-Learning-with-scikit-learn-and-from-scratch/README.md

 ## Learning Objective

-This repository is part of my machine learning learning journey.
+This repository is part of my machine learning journey.

 The focus is on: